-Because of the salient challenges our society faces these days, including still living in a pandemic, geopolitical upheaval, increasing gun violence, inflation, climate change, and social unrest, the concept of one’s “mental health” has coming up a lot in the news and especially social media.
-So let’s get down to basics to understand what exactly is a person’s mental health, and how can it be nurtured and taken care of, or damaged.
+Because of the salient challenges our society faces these days, including still living in a pandemic, geopolitical upheaval, increasing gun violence, inflation, climate change, and social unrest, the concept of one’s “mental health” has been coming up a lot in the news and especially on social media.
+So let’s get down to basics to understand what exactly is a person’s mental health, and how it can be nurtured and taken care of, or damaged.

 • Biological factors, such as genes or brain chemistry